ibexa/documentation-developer/docs/guide/file_management/handling_file_url.md

 Two implementations are provided: `Prefix`, and `AbsolutePrefix`.
 They both add a prefix to a URL, but `AbsolutePrefix` ensures that unless the prefix is an external URL, the result is prepended with `/`.
 =======
-A UrlDecorator decorates and undecorates a given string (URL).
+A UrlDecorator decorates and undecorates a specified string (URL).
 It has two mirror methods: `decorate` and `undecorate`.

 Two implementations are provided: `Prefix`, and `AbsolutePrefix`.
-They both add a prefix to a URL, but `AbsolutePrefix` will ensure that unless the prefix is an external URL, the result will be prepended with /.
+They both add a prefix to a URL, but `AbsolutePrefix` ensures that unless the prefix is an external URL, the result is prepended with `/`.
->>>>>>> 81ab46ab...
-Division into subchapters
+>>>>>>> cbb79188...
+Updates on handling.md

 Three UrlDecorator services are introduced: